by Calculated Risk on 11/15/2017 08:20:00 PM

-• At 8:30 AM ET, initial weekly unemployment claims report will be released.
-The consensus is for claims to decrease to 290 thousand from 304 thousand.
+• At 8:30 AM, The initial weekly unemployment claims report will be released.
+The consensus is for 235 thousand initial claims, down from 239 thousand the previous week.

-• At 10:00 AM, the Philly Fed manufacturing survey for February.
-The consensus is for a reading of 8.5, up from 6.3 last month (above zero indicates expansion).
+• Also at 8:30 AM, the Philly Fed manufacturing survey for November.
+The consensus is for a reading of 25.0, down from 27.9.

 • At 9:15 AM, The Fed will release Industrial Production and Capacity Utilization for October.
 The consensus is for a 0.5% increase in Industrial Production, and for Capacity Utilization to increase to 76.2%.

 • At 10:00 AM, The November NAHB homebuilder survey.
 The consensus is for a reading of 67, down from 68 in October.
 Any number above 50 indicates that more builders view sales conditions as good than poor.

 Posted by Calculated Risk on 11/15/2017 08:20:00 PM